EveryoneDestroysTheWorld/design/matches/game-modes/turf-war.md

 The game mode was introduced in v0.1.0.

+## Dashing
+If a contestant has a specific amount of stamina, they can dash in a direction by pressing a movement button (left, right, up, or down) twice.
+The contestant will quickly move in a specific direction; however, this will somewhat reduce the contestant's current stamina.

 ## User interface
 ### Results screen
 The results screen will be shown at the end of the match.
 It will show which teams won and lost, the final destruction distribution, and player stats.
 Player stats include the following: